Seceventspen/Alternativesec/_posts/2017-04-26-OSCP-Adventures.md

 ***TOP TIP 2: Keep detailed and accurate notes as you go!
 It’s worth noting things that you tried but that didn’t not work.
 This will be helpful in the future, trust me!***

-***TOP TIP 3: If you can, write up you lab report as you go along or a frequent intervals.
+***TOP TIP 3: If you can, write up you lab report as you go along or at frequent intervals.
 You'll thank me for this!***

 **The Exam....**